dcai-course/dcai-course/index.md

 Anyone is welcome to take this course, regardless of background.
 To get the most out of this course, we recommend that you:

 - Completed an introductory course in machine learning (like [6.036 / 6.390](https://introml.mit.edu/)).
-To learn this on your own, check out [Andrew Ng's ML course](https://www.coursera.org/learn/machine-learning), [fast.ai's ML course](https://course.fast.ai/), or [dive into deep learning](https://d2l.ai/).
+To learn this on your own, check out [Andrew Ng's ML course](https://www.coursera.org/learn/machine-learning), [fast.ai's ML course](https://course.fast.ai/), or [Dive into Deep Learning](https://d2l.ai/).
 - Are familiar with Python and its basic data science ecosystem (pandas, NumPy, scikit-learn, and Jupyter Notebook).
 To learn this on your own, check out [Jupyter Notebook 101](https://github.com/fastai/fastbook/blob/master/app_jupyter.ipynb), [Introduction to Pandas](https://walkwithfastai.com/Pandas), and [Python for Data Analysis](https://www.coursera.org/projects/python-for-data-analysis-numpy).

 {% comment %}